 We will hear from architects, conservation managers, landscape designers, brand specialists, planners and tourism strategists about how they plan, manage, sustain and design the heritage and cultural potential of place.

 By the end of the Conference you will have:

-- Introduced to innovative ways of managing heritage and cultural assets to support inward investment
+- Introduced to innovative ways of managing heritage and cultural assets to support inward investment and tourism

 - Examined local examples where context, creativity of design and new cultural uses have enhanced the identity of a place

 - Understood the process of re-presenting a place through heritage and culture